ARM-software/vscode-keil-studio-pack/README.md

-# Arm Keil Studio Pack for Visual Studio Code
+# Arm Keil Studio Pack (MDK v6) for Visual Studio Code

 ## Overview

-The Arm® Keil® Studio Pack installs recommended extensions for embedded and IoT software development on Arm-based microcontroller (MCU) devices.
+The Arm® Keil® Studio Pack (MDK v6) installs recommended extensions for embedded and IoT software development on Arm-based microcontroller (MCU) devices.
 The extensions included are listed in the **Details** of the pack in Visual Studio Code and described in [Extensions available in the pack](#extensions-available-in-the-pack).

 We recommend installing the Keil Studio Pack in Visual Studio Code Desktop to quickly set up your environment.